-The questionnaire asked all participants in the SedSS to consider what outputs of their study could inform management actions.
+The questionnaire (Section 2.2) asked all participants in the SedSS to consider what outputs of their study could inform management actions.
 The output of the TDA regarding sedimentation issues was offered to assist this (i.e. Tables 1, 2 and 3).
-Encouragement was given to consider any other ('others' in Section 1.3) management issues.
+Encouragement was given to consider any other management issues.
 This section considers the general problems and then considers specific options for amelioration.
 Again it should be stressed that this is a win-win situation where loss of soil and fertility is a major threat to agriculture as well as causing downstream damage to the lake.